ravikant-diwakar/AgriSens/README.md

 ## 📧 Contact

-If you have any questions or feedback, feel free to reach out to us at [Link 🔗 ](https://agrisens.netlify.app/form/).
+If you have any questions or feedback, feel free to reach out to us at [🔗Link](https://agrisens.netlify.app/form/).

 ---